Challenges for the meat industry: effectiveness of launching innovations

-Meat the Challenge is a collective research development and dissemination project (type COOCK) with the objective of gathering knowledge about the effectiveness of communication strategies for innovations.
-The approach:
+Meat the Challenge was a collective research, development and dissemination project (COOCK type) with the aim of gaining more knowledge about the effectiveness of communication strategies for innovations.

-This project is geared towards the entire meat sector, throughout the entire chain, from producer, slaughterhouse, butcher, processor to seller.
+This project was geared towards the entire meat sector, throughout the entire chain, from producer, slaughterhouse, butcher, processor to seller.

 The ‘Meat advisory panel’ will provide correct, science-based and validated information as well as put information that appears in the media into context where needed.
 They will also help put the efforts made by the meat-processing industry to find solutions for social problems into context.
 The information can be consulted by meat companies, related businesses, federations and other institutes and used to support their communications.
 The generic knowledge from the cases, regarding the impact of different manners of communicating and the real consumer concerns will be integrated into practical workshops.
 The tools that are developed will allow companies to set up their communication strategies, adapted to the specific message, to bring their innovations (new products or innovative product processes) successfully on the market.
 Lastly, Flanders’ FOOD will also have access to an advice network to assist companies with their communication strategy.